AdiRishi/turborepo-remote-cache-cloudflare/README.md

 ### Automatic deletion of old cache files

-This project sets up a [cron trigger](https://developers.cloudflare.com/workers/platform/triggers/cron-triggers/) for Cloudflare workers, which automatically deletes old cache files within the bound R2 bucket.
+This project sets up a [cron trigger](https://developers.cloudflare.com/workers/platform/triggers/cron-triggers/) for Cloudflare workers, which automatically deletes old cache files from the active storage backend.
 This behavior can be customized:

 - To disable the automatic deletion, remove the [triggers] configuration in [wrangler.jsonc](./wrangler.jsonc)
 - To change the retention period for objects, adjust the `BUCKET_OBJECT_EXPIRATION_HOURS` option in [wrangler.jsonc](./wrangler.jsonc) or set it via [workers environment variables](https://developers.cloudflare.com/workers/platform/environment-variables/)